I. Bernard Cohen: Isaac Newton

 Cohen and Koyré decided to begin the project of preparing a variorum edition of the Philosophiæ Naturalis Principia Mathematica in 1956 and Cohen took leadership of the project after Koyré's death in 1964.
 They had also planned a joint commentary, but it was never begun.
 In 1959, Cohen's work on the project brought him into lifelong friendship and collaboration with Derek T. Whiteside, then a graduate student, who would later become an internationally recognized authority on Newton's mathematical work.
 After Koyré's death, Cohen sought assistance from Harvard (BA 1959) Latinist Anne Whitman on the project.

 During the preparation of this variorum edition, he also produced his Introduction to Newton's Principia (1971) and a substantial biographical entry on Newton for the Dictionary of Scientific Biography (1974).
 He also began a translation project, with Whitman, that they continued together until her death in 1984.
 After completing the variorum edition, Cohen's work on Newton focused on an interpretive work, The Newtonian Revolution: With Illustrations of the Transformation of Scientific Ideas (1980), which he had begun by presenting the Wiles Lectures at the University of Belfast in 1966.

 After Whitman's death, Cohen halted work on the new translation of Newton's Principia out of grief.
-However, after a prompt from his former student George E. Smith, he revived the project with the assistance of students and a former friend of Whitman's, classicist Julia Budenz.
+However, after a prompt from George E. Smith, he revived the project with the assistance of students and a former friend of Whitman's, classicist Julia Budenz.
 The work was finally published in 1999, thirty years after it had begun, after review by Richard S. Westfall, Curtis Wilson, and Smith.
 It was the first new English translation of Newton's complete “Principia” since 1729, 270 years before.